 No matter what, cutting calories is still the most foolproof approach to losing weight.
 To create and maintain a calorie deficit, choose the best quality foods for fat loss, such as lean proteins, fiber-rich grains, and nutrient-dense vegetables.

-Increase your calorie burn by getting plenty of exercise.
+Increase your calorie burn by getting plenty of exercises.
 Exercising will also help you maintain lean mass and promote better health.

 Control Stress And Get Plenty Of Sleep